legacyswdev/git-rebase-via-merge/README.md

 ## git rebase via merge ##

-Attempt to use Eclipse JGit to translate  git rebase via merge.
+Attempt to use Eclipse JGit to translate the git rebase via merge script.
+(Some code was generated using Gemini)